 - Reasons to use Author Central

-- How to improve author branding with your Author Central Page
+- Author Branding with an Author Central Page

-- How to create an Amazon Author Page: Step-by-step guide
+- How to Create an Amazon Author Page

-- Create a series page for a book series in Amazon Author Central
+- Create a book series page in Amazon Author Central

 - Frequently Asked Questions: Amazon Author Central